alephium/www/src/content/news/BIP39-Passphrase-implementation-f87adecd6f59/index.md

 **_DISCLAIMER 2: IF YOU LOSE (OR FORGET) YOUR PASSPHRASE, YOU LOSE YOUR FUNDS PERMANENTLY._**

-#### Here you’ll find a description of the BIP39 feature **we have** <a href="https://github.com/alephium/desktop-wallet/releases/latest/" class="markup--anchor markup--h4-anchor" data-href="https://github.com/alephium/desktop-wallet/releases/latest/" rel="noopener" target="_blank"><strong>implemented in our desktop wallet</strong>,</a> why it is used, a tutorial (and a video) on how to set it up, and some best practices!
+#### Here you’ll find a description of the BIP39 feature **we have** <a href="https://github.com/alephium/desktop-wallet/releases/latest/" data-href="https://github.com/alephium/desktop-wallet/releases/latest/"><strong>implemented in our desktop wallet</strong>,</a> why it is used, a tutorial (and a video) on how to set it up, and some best practices!

 ---